-The consolidated financial statements have been prepared in accordance with the International Financial Reporting Standards ("IFRSs") and comply with relevant Articles of the Company and the UAE Federal Law No. (2) of 2015.
+The consolidated financial statements have been prepared in accordance with the International Financial Reporting Standards ("IFRSs") and comply with relevant Articles of the Company and the UAE Federal Law No. (2) of 2015 (as amended).

-Federal Decree-Law No. 26 of 2020 which amends certain provisions of Federal Law No. 2 of 2015 on Commercial Companies was issued on 27 September 2020 and the amendments came into effect on 2 January 2021.
-The Company is in the process of reviewing the new provisions and will apply the requirements thereof no later than one year from the date on which the amendments came into effect.
+Federal Law Decree No. 32 of 2021 which repeals and replaces Federal Law No. 2 of 2015 (as amended) on Commercial Companies was issued on 20 September 2021 and is effective from 2 January 2022.
+The Group is in the process of reviewing the new provisions and will apply the requirements thereof no later than one year from the date on which the new Decree Law came into effect.